NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

-Reference Temperature Inputs for Water To Air Coils
+Rated Temperature Inputs for Water To Air Coils
 ================

 **Jeremy Lerond, Wooyoung Jung, and Jian Zhang, PNNL**

  - Original Date: 10/21/2021
- - Revision Date: 03/08/2021
+ - Revision Date: 06/22/2022

 ## Justification for New Feature ##

 When auto-sizing the capacity and power of the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects, EnergyPlus determines their total rated capacity by normalizing the total capacity at peak design conditions by the total capacity curve modifier at 85&deg;F Entering Water Temperature (EWT) and at the Entering Air Wet-bulb Temperature (EAWT) at peak design conditions.
 The total rated capacity is then used to determine the rated power which is in turn used in the simulation to calculate the coil's power by multiplying it by the power curve modifier.

 Water-source heat pumps are rated following the test procedures in ISO 13256-1.
-The rating conditions vary depending on the application of the water-source heat pump.
+The rating conditions vary based upon the water-to-air heat pump application.
 For instance, for cooling operation, groundwater water-to-air heat pumps are rated at 59&deg;F EWT whereas water loop water-to-air heat pumps are rated at 86&deg;F EWT (see Figure 1).
-In fact, none of the water-to-air applications currently listed in ASHRAE Standard 90.1 are shown to be rated at 85&deg;F EWT.
-While ASHRAE 90.1 references the ISO standard, the AHRI certification program documentation specify that the applicable rating standard is ISO Standard 13256-1.
+While ASHRAE 90.1 only references the ISO standard, the AHRI certification program documentation specify that the applicable rating standard is ISO Standard 13256-1.
 Figure 3 shows a typical manufacturer equipment report which shows that the performance of water-to-air heat pumps are reported at different conditions based on their application.

 ![ASHRAE 90.1 WSHP requirements](NFP-RefCondsWtrToAirCoils_901reqs.PNG)